fmarcos83/scripts/README.rst

 --------------
     - sync should also take care of function files
     - sync should also should be checking nothing goes wrong with
+    - tool to make svn merges funniest :) or at least to remember them

 bm
 ===